corda/corda-docs/content/en/docs/corda-enterprise/4.4/tools-config-obfuscator.md

 ### Directive to indicate obfuscation areas

-To indicate parts of the configuration that should be obfuscated, we can place text markers on the form `<encrypt{...}>`, like so:
+To indicate parts of the configuration that should be obfuscated, you can place text markers in the form `<encrypt{...}>`.
+For example:

 ```json
 {